 {\bf Case 1.} Let $K=P(p,q,r)$ be a knot such that $p,q,r>0$, and $p,q,r$ all odd.
 In the region of $\kw$ representing $p$ half-twists, label the southeast end $C$, the southwest end $A$, the northwest end $D$, and the northeast end $B$.
 In the region of $\kw$ representing $q$ half-twists, label the northwest end $B'$, the northeast end $F$, the southwest end $C'$, and the southeast end $E$.
 Finally, in the region of $\kw$ representing $r$ half-twists, label the northwest end $F'$, the southwest end $E'$, the northeast end $D'$, and the southeast end $A'$.
 See Figure~\ref{fig:Case 1.1}, left, for the complete labeling.
 To construct our pretzel knot $K$, we just need to identify the ends $A, A'$, then $B,B'$, \dots, then $F,F'$

-Place the region with $q$ half-twists atop the region with $p$ half-twists (as in Figure~\ref{fig:general-pretzel} center) such that $C'$ and $B'$ rest along $C$ and $B$, respectively.
-We can imagine gluing these ends together, then shrinking the connections so that their unions lay on the boundary of the center squares.
+We now arrange our regions with half-twists on top of one another as in in Figure~\ref{fig:general-pretzel} center.
+We first place the region with $q$ half-twists atop the region with $p$ half-twists such that $C'$ and $B'$ rest along $C$ and $B$, respectively.
+We can imagine gluing these ends together creating a fold from angle $0$, then shrinking the connections so that their unions lay on the boundary of the center squares.
 The construction after this shrinking can be seen in the right of Figure~\ref{fig:Case 1.1}: note that these shortened connections add no extra ribbonlength to the construction.
-Next, place the region with $r$ half-twists atop the region with $q$ half-twists (as in Figure~\ref{fig:general-pretzel} center) such that $F'$ and $E'$ rest along $F$ and $E$, respectively.
-Similarly, we can imagine gluing these ends together and then shrinking these new connections to lay directly on the boundary of the center squares (see Figure~\ref{fig:Case 1.2} left).
+We next place the region with $r$ half-twists atop the region with $q$ half-twists such that $F'$ and $E'$ rest along $F$ and $E$, respectively.
+Similarly, we can imagine gluing these ends together creating a fold from angle $0$, and then shrinking these new connections to lay directly on the boundary of the center squares (see Figure~\ref{fig:Case 1.2} left).